tjanech/FEKT-LaTeX-templates/README.md

-# Fekt-LaTeX-lib
+# FEKT-LaTeX-lib
-LaTeX templates for VUT FEKT
+LaTeX templates for VUT FEKT (BUT FEEC)

 ## v 0.2
 - supports up to 4 authors